Lymphomas

 Etiology

 The term lymphoma actually refers to a group of neoplasms that may arise from B-cell, T-cell, or NK (histiocytes, non B, non T, also called Natural Killer cells) lymphocytes.
-Research in laboratory SD rats indicates that primary neoplasms of the lymph nodes tends to be uncommon.
+Research in laboratory SD rats indicates that primary neoplasms of the lymph nodes tend to be uncommon.
 There is also some indication that when lymphoma is present it tends to be of T-cell origin.

 The cause of lymphoma or lymphosarcoma is unknown.
 Some theories suggest a viral origin or attributed to immune deficiencies.
 The disease tends to affect aging or elderly rats.

-The lymphatic system has several functions such as the transporting of lymph (an alkaline colorless fluid), lymphocyte (white blood cells) and antibody production, and the break down of fats and fat soluble substances from the intestine.
+The lymphatic system has several functions such as the transporting of lymph (an alkaline colorless fluid), lymphocyte (white blood cells) and antibody production, and the breakdown of fats and fat-soluble substances from the intestine.
 The lymphatic system includes nodes, lymph ducts, lymph vasculature (or tubules) that transport lymph, spleen, thymus, liver, and other tissue where lymphocytes may be found.

 The formation of lymph is regulated by exchange of fluid between capillaries and tissue.
 The lymphatic system as a whole helps to drain any excess fluid and protein from organs and tissue.
 The lymph nodes (containing lymphocytes, a part of the body’s defense mechanism) act to remove bacteria and foreign substances from the lymph while it circulates through the body.
 It then reintroduces this fluid, once it’s filtered, back into the blood stream.